The Natural Connection Inc

 What are some examples of how Foundational training helps a horse learn how to self-regulate?

-• Horses learn to be approached by humans, on the ground, such as farriers, veterinarian, or just people walking by.
-(The natural reaction is to pull back, move back, or be reactive.)
+• Horses learn to be approached by humans, on the ground, such as farriers, veterinarians, or just people walking by.
+(A natural reaction is to pull back, move back, try to leave, or be reactive.)

 • Horses learn to be touched on all parts of their body, on the ground and under-saddle.
-(The natural reaction is to over-react to touch in places that they have not been desensitized.)
+(A natural reaction is to over-react to touch in places that they have not been desensitized, that could result in a bolt.)

 Discipline Training Requires Self-Regulation